sd1337/adminlte-2-react/README.md

 #### Date

-This component in combination with `DateRange` is heavily based on [react-dates](https://github.com/airbnb/react-dates) with additional simplification and styling based on adminlte.
+This component in combination with `DateRange` is heavily based on [react-dates](https://github.com/airbnb/react-dates) with additional simplification and styling based on admin-lte.
 It should replace `bootstrap-datepicker` component in the original theme with a pure react alternative.
 The most common props are directly exposed on the `Date` component, additional props can be passed by using the `dateProps` property.
 The full documentation of available props can be found in [react-dates SingleDatePicker documentation](https://github.com/airbnb/react-dates#singledatepicker)

 ##### Props